 Overall, Hong Kong cost us around HKD$3,500 ($450 USD) for two people for three nights.

-Solo travellers might find themselves spending a little less than this, especially if you choose to stay in Chungking Mansions… It’s a beautiful city with so much to offer, and its often overlooked by backpackers.
-We wholeheartedly believe that anyone who doesn’t visit here is missing the opportunity to see a different side to Asia, unlike anywhere else we’ve been!
+Solo travellers might find themselves spending a little less than this, especially if you choose to stay in Chungking Mansions… It’s a beautiful city with so much to offer, and it’s often overlooked by backpackers.
+We wholeheartedly believe that anyone who doesn’t visit here is missing the opportunity to see a different side of Asia, unlike anywhere else we’ve been!